mike-french/triex/README.md

 This allows the same node to match multiple input strings but merging suffixes into a DAG structure.

+(The list of reverse edges could be removed after construction, to reduce the memory usage during _match_ traversals.)

 Traversals of the tree are implemented as a sequence of messages propagating down one path within the DAG.